microsoft/RAG-Knowledge/docs/01_RAG_Knowledge.md

 #### When Document Boundaries are Not Clear
 When document boundaries are not clear and determining the correct split points is challenging, consider the following methods:

+- **Chunk by page:**
+  - This is a very simple method, but it chunks on a page-by-page basis.
+  - However, accuracy may be affected because of the loss of context for sentences that span pages.

 - **Overlapping Chunks:**
   - **Context Preservation:** Overlapping chunks can maintain context continuity, which is crucial for long texts where maintaining coherence is important.